Boycott United Airlines? Doctor Video Showing Violent Removal Of Asian Passenger Sparks Anger

 After hearing about a violent assault on an Asian doctor, many are calling for a boycott of United Airlines, which seems to be involved in ongoing controversies.
 United Airlines faces public scorn yet again after forcibly removing a passenger from a flight that was about to leave a Chicago airport on Sunday, reports the Inquisitr.
-Random passengers were asked to leave the overbooked flight to make room for extra crew that were needed at the flight’s destination in Louisville, Kentucky.
+Random passengers were asked to leave the overbooked flight to make room for extra crew members who were needed at the flight’s destination in Louisville, Kentucky.
 When one man refused to leave, stating that he was a doctor who needed to attend to patients at a hospital in the morning, security personnel threw the man against an armrest and proceeded to drag him out of the plane.

 Hey @United, Y couldn't U just have UR staff go on the next flight?
 Instead, U do this!
 I hope he bankrupts U in the lawsuit! #BoycottUnited pic.twitter.com/d4rw227m9t